 We’re doing more than training our workforce, we’re preparing highly technical workers to be experts in their fields.
-Statewide, we’ve dedicated $110 million into workforce development over the last four years, investing to make sure the next generation of Wisconsin workers is qualified and ready to jump in where your business needs them (Governor Walker, State of the State, 2017).
+Statewide, we’ve dedicated $214 million into workforce development over the last four years, investing to make sure the next generation of Wisconsin workers is qualified and ready to jump in where your business needs them (Office of Governor Scott Walker, 2017).

 Our unique blend of public-private partnerships is helping technical colleges and universities in the state develop a workforce with skills that make companies and their employees successful.
 Between the Department of Workforce Development (DWD), the Wisconsin Economic Development Corporation (WEDC), and other state agencies, our state is providing tax credits, demand-driven worker training grants and customized training programs to make it all happen.